 - Straight pins

-- Download and print the SIX pattern pieces contained; they are combined in one PDF file: Burp Cloth Pattern.
+- Download and print the SIX pattern pieces contained; they are combined in one PDF file to make the download easier: Burp Cloth Pattern.
 This PDF file includes: Burp Cloth Parts A through F.

 IMPORTANT: Each pattern piece is one 8.5″ x 11″ sheet.
 You must print these PDF files at 100%.
 DO NOT SCALE to fit the page.